magistermaks/mod-glsl/README.md

-## Stylish Occult
+## Panorama Shaders
-Allows resource packs to add GLSL shaders for the title screen panorama.
+This mod allows resource packs to add GLSL shaders for the title screen panorama.
 See documentation here: [WIKI.md](WIKI.md)

 #### Download